one-degree-north/frc-codebase/README.md

 - `ODN_CANEncoder` implements `Encoder` for the SparkMax integrated encoder
 - `ODN_TalonEncoder` implements `Encoder` for a Talon (TalonSRX or TalonFX) integrated encoder
 - `ODN_VictorEncoder` implements `Encoder` for a Victor integrated encoder
+- If you do not have an encoder, but a subsystem requires one in the constructor, use `ODN_NullEncoder`
+  - Be careful that you don't do anything that would require an actual encoder in this situation

 Only functions you should ever need to use:
 - `void setPositionConversionFactor(double factor)` sets the factor for converting from raw encoder output to a meaurement in degrees